Cover letter examples

 A good application letter will detail your work experience, skills, and knowledge.
 It should also highlight your achievements and give brief details about them.
 You can think of this as a way of providing deeper insight into the content of your CV.
 Your letter should explain how your skills and knowledge will benefit your potential new employer.

 If you've chosen to write a motivation letter, the middle section should convince the reader why you're the best person for the job.
 Still, more importantly, it should explain why you want to work at that specific company or organisation.
-An original motivation letter that provides clear answers to the why question will make a good impression.
+An original motivation letter that answers the why question clearly will make a good impression.
 You'll find an example of a motivation letter later in this article.

 If you're making an unsolicited job application to an employer with no specific job vacancy, the key is to convince them that you want to work with them.
 It's much harder to persuade a company to consider you when they aren't actively looking for someone, so you must go into more depth about why you want to work for them.

 A letter of interest is an unsolicited application letter expressing your interest in working for a particular company.
-This is an option when you would really like to work for a company but they don't have any job openings.
+This is an option when you would really like to work for a company, but they don't have any job openings.
 The fact that they aren't actively looking for new staff right now makes things a bit more challenging.
 However, your letter of interest should clearly state why you want to work for the company and that you would like to be considered for future opportunities.
 Read on to find out how to write a letter of interest and the steps you can take to ensure it's effective.

-If you're interested in a particular company but there are no positions available, it's up to you to find out what information would be in the job listing if it did exist.
+If you're interested in a particular company, but there are no positions available, it's up to you to find out what information would be in the job listing if it did exist.
 One way of doing this is by studying the company's website.

 If the company welcomes unsolicited applications, ask for the name and e-mail address of the person you should address your letter.
 During the call or email, explain what kind of work you would like to do and find out which job title the company uses.
 You can then use this title in your letter and send it directly to the right person.

-You're applying for an unadvertised job so there's a good chance that, right now, yours will be one of just a handful of letters, or maybe even the only letter, the recruiter reads.
+You're applying for an unadvertised job, so there's a good chance that, right now, yours will be one of just a handful of letters, or maybe even the only letter, the recruiter reads.

 Expressing your interest with an unsolicited job application shows enthusiasm and initiative.
 These are qualities that most companies and organisations appreciate.
 It also allows you to stand out positively, making you more likely to be remembered.

 The contents of a letter of interest are roughly the same as those of a motivation or application letter.
-Still, the difference is that a Cover Letter for an unsolicited job application should clearly state who you are and what you can do for the company.
+Still, the difference is that a cover letter for an unsolicited job application should clearly state who you are and what you can do for the company.

 Important things to include in your letter of interest: